How to Create a Drop Shadow Photo Border in Photoshop

 Which Photoshop version do I need?

 You can follow along with any version of Photoshop.
-I'm using Photoshop 2021 but everything is fully compatible with 2022.
+I'm using Photoshop 2021 but everything is fully compatible with 2022 and 2023.
 Get the latest version of Photoshop here.

 Step 1: Open your image into Photoshop